A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 Morph Priority

 The calculated score of the card, and as a result, the sorting of the card, depends on the priority you give the morphs.
-You can either set the priorities to be Collection frequency (how often the morphs occur in your card collection), or you could use a custom frequency file that specifies the priorities of the morphs.
+You can either set the priorities to be Collection frequency (how often the morphs occur in your card collection), or you could use a custom priority file that specifies the priorities of the morphs.

 Note: using Collection frequency is not recommended because it can be volatile; if you make any changes to your cards (delete, suspend, move, etc.), then it can cause a cascade of sorting changes.